 To put it in the own words of UAE’s Ministry of Finance, “VAT is charged at each step of the “supply chain”.
 The ultimate consumers generally bear the VAT cost while businesses collect and account for the tax, in a way acting as a tax collectors on behalf of the government.
 A business pays the government the tax that it collects from the customers while it may also receive a refund from the government on tax that it has paid to its suppliers.
 The net result is that tax receipts to the government reflect the ‘value add’ throughout the supply chain.”
 In effect, businesses in the UAE may need to make modifications to their fundamental operations, financial management and bookkeeping, technology, and maybe even human resources to properly comply with UAE VAT regulations.

 How To Do It?

-First, by registering to it.
-An individual or a legal person or a type of entity that conducts the business is expected to register for the VAT taxation.
-There are largely two types of registrations – one being mandatory and the second is voluntary depending upon the revenue generated by the businesses.
+First, by registering for it.
+An individual a legal person or a type of entity that conducts the business is expected to register for the VAT taxation.
+There are largely two types of registrations – one being mandatory and the second being voluntary depending upon the revenue generated by the businesses.

 – The registration is mandatory if a company’s total taxable sales and imports inside the UAE surpass the necessary registration level of AED 375,000 in the preceding 12 months or during the next 30 days, it must register for VAT.